 How to Perform Gene Ontology (GO) Enrichment Analysis

-Gene Ontology (GO) Enrichment Analysis is a powerful bioinformatics tool for deciphering the biological significance of gene sets.
+Gene Ontology (GO) enrichment analysis is a commonly used bioinformatics method for interpreting the biological significance of gene sets.
 It identifies statistically overrepresented functional terms within a gene list by comparing it to reference annotations in the GO database.
 The analysis employs rigorous statistical methods (e.g., hypergeometric or Fisher’s exact tests) to calculate enrichment significance, enabling researchers to extract biologically meaningful insights from large-scale omics data.
-These insights are critical for unraveling molecular mechanisms, disease pathways, and therapeutic targets.
+These insights can support hypothesis generation for molecular mechanisms, disease-associated pathways, and downstream experimental validation.
 The GO database categorizes gene functions into three domains:

 1. Molecular Function (MF): Describes biochemical activities of gene products (e.g., enzymatic catalysis, ligand binding).
 Example: Enrichment in "ion channel activity" (GO:0005216) suggests involvement in ion transport regulation.